 Your medicine cabinet

-Be prepared for common ailments by keeping a well-stocked medicine cabinet at home.
+Be prepared for common health problems by keeping a well-stocked medicine cabinet at home.

-This list, recommended by the Royal Pharmaceutical Society, will help you deal with most minor ailments.
+This list, recommended by the Royal Pharmaceutical Society, will help you deal with most minor health problems and illnesses.

-These medicines also help with some minor ailments, such as the common cold, by reducing aches, pain and high temperatures.
+These medicines also help with some minor illnesses, such as the common cold, by reducing aches, pain and high temperatures.

 Bear in mind:

-- aspirin mustn't be given to children under 16
+- aspirin must not be given to children under 16

 - ibuprofen must be taken with caution if you have certain conditions, such as asthma – check with your pharmacist if in doubt

-- pregnant women shouldn't take ibuprofen – visit the bumps website to find out more about taking medicines when you're pregnant
+- pregnant women should not take ibuprofen – visit the Bumps website to find out more about taking medicines when you're pregnant